 (Name of Student/Employee)

-(Signature) (Date) -
+(Signature) (Date)

 Received by:(Name/signature) (Date)

 Materials reviewed/inspected or provided:

-The section below conclusion of any of a decision of responsibility or at the
+conclusion of an ny appeal. or a decision of responsibility of at the

-I hereby certify th at the materials provided to me have been returned or destroyed.
+I hereby certify that the materials provided to me have been returned or destroyed.

-Signature of party :
+Signature of par rty:

-Materials received by:
+Materials receiv ved by:

 (Title/Name/Signature) (Date)